Tadj ol-Molouk: Biography

-She was the daughter of Brigadier General Teymūr Khan Ayromlou, of the Turkic Ayrum tribe, and wife Malek os-Soltan.
+She was the daughter of Brigadier General Teymūr Khan Ayromlou, of the Turkic Ayrum tribe, and his wife Malek os-Soltan.

 Her marriage with Reza Khan took place in 1916.
 It was arranged and proved an advantage in the military career of Reza Khan at the time, due to the connections of her father, enabling him to advance in the Cossack hierarchy.
 Together, they had four children: Shams, Mohammad Reza, the last Shah of Iran, and his twin sister Ashraf, and Ali Reza.

 On 23 February 1921, Reza Khan took power in a coup in Tehran.